natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-64A%20Peten%20(Israel).md

 === Flight performance ===
 {{Specs-Heli-Flight}}
 <!-- ''Describe how the helicopter behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-The AH-64A Peten is a fast helicopter, because of its powerful engine, which also gives it a good climb rate.
-It manoeuvrability at high speed is excellent.

 {| class="wikitable" style="text-align:center"
 |-